Undertale: Japanese localization

 After Undertales release, a small Japanese fan community slowly emerged, leading to an unofficial fan localization patch being released in early 2016.
 Since Fox had envisioned a Japanese translation as an eventual goal while working on the game, he consulted a number of different companies, eventually choosing 8-4, which had previously translated Aquaria and Shovel Knight.

-To ensure a consistent voice for the game, 8-4 chose to employ only one primary translator, Keiko Fuchicho, even though it would lead to the Japanese version taking longer to release.
+To ensure a consistent voice for the game, 8-4 chose to employ only one primary translator, Keiko Fuchicho, even though it would lead to the Japanese version taking longer to be released.
 She was supported by a small team of editors, proofreaders, and a programmer who modified the game to work with Japanese writing systems.
 Before the translation began in early 2016, Fox provided development notes and annotated dialogue to the team, and he continued to support and advise them throughout its creation.
 As PC gaming is less prominent in Japan, they concurrently made the decision to release Undertale for consoles, with the porting also being handled by 8-4.
 After the localization's announcement, many fans were surprised by the decision to use the Japanese pronoun (おいら, oira) for Sans due to its connotation with rural life, leading to the term oira shock.
 The localization was released for PS4 and Vita on August 16, 2017, and for PC on August 22.